richard-dennehy/raytracer_rs/docs/performance.md

 - Performance impact: very minor improvement on low sample count scenes with lots of skybox visible with "less than 5 samples" early return; no impact on other scenes

 Note: adding basic "1 sample" early return has no noticeable effect

+### Use array of samples in Point light instead of Vec
+Remove initial pointer indirection for Point lights, as there is only a single sample.
+Also reduces size

+- Impact: inconclusive/minimal